Prashant-17-11/PetSocialNetwork/README.md

 (Note: fetchUserData simulates real user data)

+## Task 3

+Now that we have a method for loading user data, let's call it when the component mounts.

+Add a lifecycle method for when the component mounts, and call this.loadUserData() inside.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).